AntonovAlexander/activecore/README.md

 Fixed-function IP core <------ MLIP core ------> General-purpose HW design tool

+Compared to other hardware generation frameworks, ActiveCore is constructed according to the following prioritites:
+* Dynamic generation of all hardware-related content, including data types, structures, dimensions, expressions, etc;
+* Decoupling generation logic from complex programming styles (e.g. functional one).
+Here, conventional object-oriented approach is mostly used, however, you can use any in your generators;
+* Provision of generic AST constructor for behavioral HW specifications (see **hwast**) that is reused for specifications on various abstraction levels, and its content is freely accessible for analysis and manipulation.

 The ultimate goal of the project is to provide top-down methodology and reusable components for explicit allocation of intermediate ***“microarchitectural middleware”*** design level for complex hardware.
 This design level (inspired by OS, VM, and various middleware in software stacks) decouples internal management mechanisms from application-specific logic in hardware microarchitectures, addressing:
 * rapid prototyping of various-purpose IP blocks with common microarchitectural mechanisms;
 * diversification of responsibility and competence of IP engineers: implementation of key microarchitectural mechanisms can be charged to the core of leading expert engineers, while developers of final designs can focus solely on application-specific functionality;